Anushka091922/KAVACH-/README.md

 Partially implemented features:

-● All the features are implemented separately but not integrated .
+● All the features are implemented separately but not integrated.

 # FUTURE SCOPE: